luccac19/SampleForCEIR/README.md

 ## 📁 Contents

 1. [Constitution Search App](./ConstitutionSearchApp.R)
-  Code for an app I developed that allows a user to search the text of 97 tribal constitutions from *Measuring institutional variation across American Indian constitutions using automated content analysis* (2020).
+  contains code for a shiny app I developed that allows a user to search the text of 97 tribal constitutions from *Measuring institutional variation across American Indian constitutions using automated content analysis* (2020).
 This tool allows for quick coding of a variety of tribal constitutional institutions including voting age, residency requirements, and blood quantum.
 However, there are many tribal constitutions now available online that are not included in this dataset.

 3. [Subheading 2](./file2.md)
    Brief description of what this file contains.